 8. Unveil And Celebrate

-It’s time to unveil the fruit of your hard labor!
+It’s time to unveil the fruits of your labor!

 In addition to having something easy to grasp (like the acronym and the poster), it’s advisable to create a document (or a blog post if you want to make the details of your values public) that goes more in detail.
-Moz did a GREAT job with describing exactly what their values mean to them, complete with examples, tenents, and criteria.
-Doing this eliminates potential confusion, inconsistency, and makes values very clear and tangible.
+Moz did a GREAT job of describing exactly what their values mean to them, complete with examples, tenants, and criteria.
+Doing this eliminates potential confusion, and inconsistency, and makes values clear and tangible.

 Be transparent about the process.
 Let people know why the final values statement looks the way it looks.
 What decisions have you made, and why?